algotyrnt/algotyrnt/README.md

 # Hi there!
 I'm Punjitha, aka algotyrnt. 👋

-A computer science geek who loves coming up with innovative solutions, turning them into powerful systems, breaking things to understand how they work, and occasionally diving deep into theoretical computer science rabbit holes.
+I'm a computer science geek who loves coming up with innovative solutions, turning them into powerful systems, breaking things to understand how they work, and occasionally diving deep into theoretical computer science rabbit holes.

 Beyond development, I am strongly interested in research and development.
 I love exploring cutting-edge technologies, experimenting with new ideas, and pushing the boundaries of what's possible.